peter aeberli

 Add this expertise to your shortlist

-“Thank you very much indeed for your assistance yesterday. ... we could not have got there without your skill and persistence.” - London city solicitors.
+Mediator on in excess of 60 construction and other disputes involving both two and multi parties, some involving public bodies, and claims up to about £5 million: “Thank you very much indeed for your assistance yesterday. ... we could not have got there without your skill and persistence.”
+(London city solicitors).

-Disputes on which Peter has been appointed as arbitrator or adjudicator have involved:
+Disputes on which Peter has acted, have involved:

 • Technical and scientific issues, such as paint, roofing, cladding, glazing, corrosion, mechanical and electrical and structural defects, fire resistance and compartmentation.

-• Infrastructure and civil and structural engineering disputes including concrete structures, piles, roads, bridges, power stations, bio-mass facilities, airport runways, sewers, defence establishments, liquefied gas facilities, water treatment works, process engineering (biodiesel feed stock)
+• Infrastructure and civil and structural engineering disputes including concrete structures, piles, roads, bridges, power stations (including nuclear power stations), bio-mass facilities, airport runways, sewers, defence establishments, liquefied gas facilities, water treatment works, waste to energy, flood defences and process engineering (biodiesel feed stock).

 • Commercial agency agreements